nicholasaleks/Damn-Vulnerable-Drone/Readme.md

 # Operating Modes

+To support a wide variety of users and use cases Damn Vulnerable Drone can be deployed in two modes.

-**Full Deploy Mode**
+**Full-Deploy Mode**

-`Full Deploy Mode` allows for Damn Vulnerable Drone to use a virtually simulated wifi network as the drones data-link connection between its Ground Station and Companion Computer.
+"Full-Deploy Mode" allows for Damn Vulnerable Drone to use a virtually simulated wifi network as the drones data-link connection between its Ground Station and Companion Computer.
-The system requirements to run `Full Deploy Mode` a Kali VM with the following minimum requirements:
+The system requirements to run "Full-Deploy Mode" a Kali VM with the following minimum requirements:
 * Kali Linux VM (Ubuntu 22.04 is also supported)
   * 8-16 GB RAM
   * 2-4 Processor Cores